hexrw/sp-api/docs/reports/index.md

 ---

-Amazon often deprecates report types, usually those are legacy reports already replaced by newer ones, but that may not always be the case.
-Therefore, is is highly recommended to watch the official announcements closely for deprecation notices.
+Amazon often deprecates report types.
+Usually those are legacy reports already replaced by newer ones, but that may not always be the case.
+Therefore, it is highly recommended to watch the official announcements closely for deprecation notices.

 Amazon states they want to fully deprecate the Reports API in the future and replace it with the Data Kiosk.
 However, as of now, the Data Kiosk does not provide a fraction of the functionality that the Reports API provides and it still has many bugs and limitations.
 Therefore, it is recommended to continue using the Reports API for now.